Miniature Schnauzers are full of fun and love to be by their human’s side.

 Because they have a history of hunting rats, they enjoy digging.
 If they have their own dig pit, this shouldn’t be an issue… otherwise your prized lawn could be at risk!

-They need to be with their humans and don’t enjoy spending too much time home alone.
+They need to be with their humans and don’t enjoy spending too much time at home alone.
 This can lead to separation issues including barking, howling or destruction.

 The Mini Schnauzer would be happy to fit into many types of homes as long they get everything they need there.